Vanclief/development-workflow/README.md

 ## Setup

-1. Go to [Estudio I Open Project](https://www.shapeandcode.com/admin), and check if there is any Work Item assigned to you for the current iteration.
-If there is no Work Item assigned to you, and you have not fulfilled your hours, then talk to your Project Product Owner.

-2. Plan what you are going to do.
+1. Plan what you are going to do.
 This involves any kind of Software Engineering that is required before your start coding.

-3. Go to the project folder, make sure your repository is up to date with the remote one.
+2. Go to the project folder, make sure your repository is up to date with the remote one.
 To do this run the following commands:

 ```
 git fetch --all